racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 Linux Guide:

-Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html#downloading-macos) to set up the macOS Installer in linux
+Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html#downloading-macos) to set up the online macOS Big Sur Installer in Linux.
+I haven't gotten time to write a detailed guide.

 The [Dortania Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) is more detailed and you easily refer to it for more details.
 I haven't gotten time to write a detailed guide.